Skip to main content

 $139 $0 first year waived

-The benefits audit and what I’ve actually used
+The TD Aeroplan Visa Infinite benefits I’ve actually used

-Most cardholders evaluate a card’s benefits once, typically when they sign up.
-Here’s the honest audit of what my three years of real usage looks like for me, and what the card is actually delivering.
+Most cardholders evaluate a card’s benefits and perks when they sign up.
+Here’s the honest audit of what my three years of real usage looks like.

 Benefit Est. Annual Value Your Net Value